Chime in on private student loans

 For the last month, student loans have kept us pretty busy.
 We released our Student Debt Repayment Assistant to help borrowers understand their options when repaying their loans.
 We launched Know Before You Owe: student loans with the Department of Education to get your feedback on a draft Financial Aid Shopping Sheet.
 And we’re not done yet.

 Today, we’re launching another student loan initiative with the Department of Education, and we want your input.
-The CFPB has published a in the Federal Register.
+The CFPB has published a Notice and Request for Information Regarding Private Education Loans and Private Educational Lenders in the Federal Register.
 The title may be a mouthful, but the reality is simple: we need public input on important questions about private student loans.
 It doesn’t matter whether you have two sentences or two pages of input – we want to hear from you.

 Please help us by telling us about your experiences with private student loans.